 Lush used to supply the Body Shop with cosmetics in the 80s.
 They’ve also worked with Vivienne Westwood (see below) on the Climate Change Revolution campaign.
 The brand is renowned for crazy publicity stunts, like doing ‘animal testing‘ on a live, naked woman.
 In short, Lush love using environmental causes in their marketing.

 Through these activities, combined with Lush’s policy of not testing on animals (now illegal throughout the EU anyway) and their ‘corner-deli food-container’ types of packaging, many believe this is an eco-friendly brand, almost pure enough to eat.

 As for waste, their shop floors are full of ‘raw’ soaps and ‘deli’ type bins full of ‘freshly made’ creams and masks, giving the impression that Lush uses almost no packaging at all.
-However, in my experience, the customers have to do the dirty work, putting their products in plastic tubs to buy them, and even when the ‘raw’ bath bombs and soaps are purchased, they too are put into a clear little cellophane bag at the counter.
-Then that is put into a paper bag, and a copy of Lush’s newspaper/marketing tool, the Lush Times is included in the bag.
+However, in my experience, the customers have to do the dirty work, putting their products in plastic tubs to buy them.
+And are those plastic tubs even recyclable?
+Given the number of zero waste beauty brands around today, can’t Lush do better?

 So in short, you leave with a load of packaging, but are under the illusion when you walk in that almost none is used.
 Nice trick, Lush!

 This is another of the most surprising brands you think are eco friendly, but aren’t.